Life saving newborn care

 Care Gap

-First Embrace is a charity working with health systems to provide WHO standard neonatal care where it is needed.
+First Embrace is a charity working with health systems to provide immediate Kangaroo Mother Care where it is most needed.

 We close gaps to make Kangaroo Mother Care (KMC) the actual standard of care vulnerable newborns receive.